Nellie89/Nellie89/README.md

 AI-powered automation platform using n8n to qualify and route leads in real time with Slack + Airtable integrations.

 🔐 DeFi Wallet
-Secure Web3 wallet with staking, gas-optimized smart contracts, and real-time valuation tracking.
+Secure Web3 wallet with staking, gas-optimised smart contracts, and real-time valuation tracking.

 🎓 Personal Development